readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 ## What impression commoditization means to publishers

 The result of this intrusive targeting is a race the bottom.
-Advertising dollars have moved from publications with well researched content written by knowledgeable authors to low quality SEO optimized sites with re-purposed material developed to maximize paid ad impressions.
+Advertising dollars have moved away from publications with well researched content written by knowledgeable authors to low quality SEO optimized sites with re-purposed material developed to maximize paid ad impressions.
 While there are a lot of reasons for the fall of newspapers, this dynamic is a major factor.
 Instead of spending money on investigative reporters,